Datapolitan-Training/qgis-training-err/content.md

 ---

 # Spatial Join
-+ Aggregate the number of 311 Service Requests by Council District
++ We'll aggregate the number of 311 Service Requests by Council District
 ![img-center-65](images/dallas_311_choropleth.png)

 ---

 # Spatial Join
++ We will do a spatial join of 311 Service Requests (points) to the Council Districts (polygon) using .orange[Count Points in Polygon]
 --

-+ We will do a spatial join of 311 Service Requests (points) to the Council Districts (polygon) --

 + We will then style the result